x1hibi/TimestampMicroservice/README.md

-# TimestampMicroservice
+# Timestamp Microservice

-Freecodecamp project "TimestampMicroservice"
+This is the boilerplate code for the Timestamp Microservice project for freecodecamp certification